syedaliazlan/AI-Blog-Posts/README.md

 3. Set priorities (0-100, higher = sooner)
 4. Enable scheduled posting
 5. Topics will be processed automatically
+6. Topics stuck in "processing" status are automatically reset after 30 minutes
+7. Failed topics can be retried (up to 3 attempts)

 ### CSV Import Format